pramnora/Hacking/README.md

   or, stuck it with paper and sellotape onto the computer...
   just so that your yourself would not forget...?!

+- If anyone knows how to *programatically* create/delete files...;
+  then, they also can be regarded as 'hackers'...;
+  because, they can either introduce *new* files/or, *delete* old files
+  from off the computer system.

 - Sometimes, there are either 'hardware/software' being attached to the computing machine...;
   such things as 'key loggers'/-etc.; which will record everything the user types in;
   without that user being *aware*.